Commander: The format's origins and how it succeeded

 Multiplayer is a Social GameIt's not unanimous either, but the multiplayer tradition - the famous “meson” has always been very common among casual game groups.
 Tables with 3 or more players are a practical solution to simultaneously insert everyone interested in playing, without having to make pairings for duels.
 Furthermore, in the case of Magic, multiplayer games inherently adds the element of interaction between players that will have a direct impact on the game mechanics, possibly making it more “political”.
 In one meson, for example, two players might slug it out in a two-way feud (“I'll attack you with my strongest creature just because you've countered my spell!”) while a third player just watches, getting stronger as their opponents battle between themselves.
 Likewise, players can form alliances with each other to defeat an opponent who has become too strong, and the like.
 This considerably transforms the dynamics and logic of the game, making it entirely different from traditional Magic played in a two-player matchup.
 Of course, the nature of the meson also makes it quite difficult to use this model in competitions, as a single malicious player — or two or more colluding players — can completely unbalance a match, which would not be desirable behavior in most competitive environments.
 This further reinforces the stereotype of multiplayer as a casual game mode, even though it doesn't necessarily dominate the niche.

 Creativity FreedomOne of Magic: the Gathering's great design merits is its replayability; that is, its ability to remain interesting even after being played several times.
 One of the things that allows this is the huge variety of existing cards and the possibility to combine them to create a countless number of different strategies.
 This modular quality of the game allows players to imprint their own personality on it, by building a deck, for example.
 This practice of treating deckbuilding almost as a form of expression ends up being supplanted in competitive environments, since in them the options are limited only to the most efficient cards and strategies.
 Although creativity is still widely used by competitive players, in a context where winning is the most important objective, the ability to play with decks tends to bring more results than the ability to create them.
-Those who refuse to give up this creative freedom in building their own decks end up becoming casual players.
-They understand that they are giving up the best strategies created by others for the personal satisfaction of playing what they find most original, interesting, or fun.

 The Power of FlavorAnother great attraction of Magic: the Gathering is the fantastic theme covered by the cards.
 The term